pzivich/Delicatessen/docs/Built-in Equations.rst

 evaluating (and thus determines how 'smooth' our plot will appear).

 As this involves the root-finding of multiple values, it is important to help the root-finder along by providing good starting values.
-Since survival is bounded between [0,1], we have all the initial values for those start at 0.5 (the middle).
+Since survival is bounded between [0,1], we have all the initial values for those start at 0.5.
 Furthermore, models like Weibull AFT should be used with pre-washing the AFT model parameters (i.e., use the solution from the previous estimating equation).